xieve/trainr/README.md

 ```trainr.conf
 languages = german; french
 ```
-For each language you **must create an empty file named "\<language\>.csv"** where <language> has to be replaced by the language's name.

 ## TODO
-- Automatic creation of csv-files and config
 - An extra phase with words that aren't yet needed \(\-1)
 - Automatic incremental activation for those words
 - More configuration possibilities